opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 ```

-By defaut, this endpoint returns a list of datasets metadata, one item of the list containing metadata of a given dataset.
+By default, this endpoint returns a list of metadata about datasets, one item containing a given dataset's metadata.

-With the `group_by` parameter, you will retrieve a list of metadata not grouped by dataset, but grouped by a metadata of your choice.
+With the `group_by` parameter, you will retrieve a list of metadata not grouped by dataset but grouped by the metadata of your choice.
 It's useful for specific use cases or for performing analytics.

 `select` parameter can only be composed of aggregation function or by aggregated value.
 It means that literal field in `select` clause outside aggregation function must be present in `group_by` clauses.